 - The electrification of passenger cars and trucks receives a more modest $7.5 billion in funding.
 These funds would support the buildout of a national public electric vehicle (EV) charging network, which is crucial to meeting President Biden’s ambition that half of new car sales in 2030 are electric.

-Resolved to make headway in securing both the physical and digital infrastructures, the bill calls for investments in enhanced cybersecurity in the power, water and transportation systems.
-It would fund the office of the newly created role of National Cyber Director, who serves as the coordinator for cybersecurity policy between federal agencies, Congress and the White House.
+- The Act funds the office of the newly created role of National Cyber Director, who will serve as the coordinator for cybersecurity policy between federal agencies, Congress and the White House.

 - Negotiations continue on a separate budget reconciliation bill, which would be used to advance other social spending priorities and climate proposals.
 The bill is expected to include significant tax provisions.
 Securing votes to pass a budget reconciliation bill could require reducing the overall cost and scope of the legislation, including scaling back some tax increase proposals.